 User Review( vote)

-Easton has one goal in mind: Create the best bat possible for each and every player.
-With that in mind, their engineers have come up with the versatile YB14X1 XL1.
+Easton XL1 YB14X1 has created the best bat possible for young players.
+Their engineers have come up with the versatile Easton Y/BB14X1 XL1.
 Despite being lightweight, it packs a huge punch.
 The 2014 XL1’s smaller length-to-weight ratio, combined with a the extra-length of the barrel with a grand sweet spot and a slight-end load helps hitters drive the ball longer by taking advantage of the batter’s strength.
 The amount of pop makes this a great bat for all youth players, however the stronger players will see a huge improvement over lesser quality bats.

 For the big hitter, this bat is a must.
 It feels well-made and durable, and has awesome pop.
 Even when the hitter misses the pitch, the massive sweet spot is there to provide insurance.
 Beware of missing the sweet spot and hitting the ball at the end of the bat, which will definitely be felt in the form of a nasty sting.

 When the ball connects though, it really takes off like a rocket.
 The long barrel absorbs much of the energy which makes this bat feel amazing when hitting the sweet spot, which is very large.
 The grip makes the XL1 easy to handle for the bigger kids who are trying to drive the ball for power.
 Despite the weight though, it is a very balanced bat, which gives the player a lot of control.

 The XL1, along with their flagship MAKO bat are among Easton’s most popular and highest quality bats.
 They are nearly identical in that they both have extended barrels and have two-piece composite construction, however the main difference is that the XL1 is slightly end-loaded while the MAKO is balanced.